Ty Canol, 6 Atlantic Haven

 The beautiful beaches of Llangennith (Rhosilli Bay) and Broughton are less than a mile away.

 Renowned as the surf capital of Wales, the unspoilt village of Llangennith has magic and charm enough for children and parents alike.
 A perfect relaxing family location.
-The village boasts a pub, 'The King's Head' (voted in the top 10 pubs in Wales this year) and PJ's, the famous surf shop.
+The village boasts a pub, 'The King's Head' (voted in the top 10 pubs in Wales this year), a church and village hall with a gym and PJ's, the famous surf shop.

 The city of Swansea is 30 minutes away and the thriving sea side village of Mumbles 20 minutes.